 We also consider the deployment of a static jammer in the area, which injects noise into the wireless channel used for communication between the drone and the \ac{GCS}.
-We assume that such a jammer continuously emits interfering signals, with the highest possible transmission power, to affect as much as possible ongoing wireless communications in the deployment area.
+We assume that such a jammer continuously emits interfering signals with the highest possible transmission power, to affect ongoing wireless communications in the deployment area as much as possible.
 Unlike the contribution in~\cite{alhazbi2023_ccnc}, we do not make any assumptions about the specific jamming signal: it can be \ac{AWGN}, a single tone, and even deceptive jamming, adopting the same modulation scheme used by the legitimate communication link.
 Also, being possibly unaware of the sampling rate of the legitimate communication link, the jammer transmits signals with the highest possible sampling ratio, limited only by the hardware used to carry out the attack.
-Note that when the attacker is unaware of the modulation used by the legitimate communication link, he/she can perform modulation-agnostic jamming, e.g. by injecting \ac{AWGN} or a single tone, centered on the channel of interest.
-Instead, if the attacker is aware of the modulation used by the target link, it can use \emph{deceptive jamming}, i.e., injecting a signal characterized by the same digital modulation (and possibly the same message pattern) of legitimate messages, further complicating the detection process.
+Note that when the attacker is unaware of the modulation used by the legitimate communication link, they can perform modulation-agnostic jamming, e.g. by injecting \ac{AWGN} or a single tone centered on the channel of interest.
+Instead, suppose that the attacker is aware of the modulation used by the target link.
+In that case, it can use \emph{deceptive jamming}, i.e., injecting a signal characterized by the same digital modulation (and possibly the same message pattern) of legitimate messages, further complicating the detection process.